sporto/sporto.github.com/source/_posts/2012-12-09-callbacks-listeners-promises.markdown

 ```

 #### The Node Continuation Passing Style
-Note the style used in the callbacks inside these functions.
+Note the style used in the callbacks inside the functions above.

 ```javascript
 	cb(null, records);